minetest-mods-camp/arena_lib/DOCS.md

 * `team_properties`: ^ (it won't work if `teams` hasn't been declared)

 ### 1.1 Per server configuration
-There are also a couple of settings that can only be set in game via `/arenas settings`.
+There are also a couple of settings that can only be set in game via `/arenas settings <minigame>`.
 This because different servers might need different parameters.
 They are:
 * `hub_spawn_point`: where players will be teleported when a match _in your mod_ ends.
 Default is `{ x = 0, y = 20, z = 0 }`.
 A bit of noise is applied on the x and z axis, ranging between `-1.5` and `1.5`.
 * `queue_waiting_time`: the time to wait before the loading phase starts.
 It gets triggered when the minimum amount of players has been reached to start the queue.
 Default is `10`